Notes on academic writing in mathematics and computer science

 What happens with the abstract?

 Sometimes, you might want your abstract to be short and scary.
-An example is below right.
+An example is below left.
 I sent this in to a conference and I wanted to make sure that it would go to referees who were comfortable with the material in the paper.
 That material was quite technical, so I needed to make sure it would be picked by a referee who enjoyed a mathematical challenge.
 Being a conference, space was also at a premium.

 Sometimes, you might want your abstract to be long and friendly.
-The longest abstract I’ve ever written is below left.
+The longest abstract I’ve ever written is below right.
 It was for a survey journal paper; it had already been accepted so I didn’t have to worry about referees.
 I had plenty of space.
-The editor rightly asked me to make the abstract more descriptive so I thought: “what the hell, I’ll write an essay”.
+The editor rightly asked me to make the abstract more descriptive so I thought: "what the hell, I’ll write an essay".
 So I did, and it worked fine.

 Choosing a title